-This page contains Chapter 9 from
+This page contains the opening portion of Chapter 9 from

-Sustainable Superabundance: A universal transhumanist manifesto for the 2020s and beyond
+Sustainable Superabundance: A universal transhumanist invitation

-9. Abundant intelligence
+9. Towards abundant intelligence

 The sustainable superabundance that potentially lies ahead involves more than just a better environment – clean energy, nutritious food, and ample material goods (the subjects of earlier chapters).
 It involves more than just the radical enhancement of our bodily health (the subject of the previous chapter).
 Crucially, it also involves the radical enhancement of our brains, mind, and spirit.
 In other words, with the right choices and the right actions, we can look forward to a blossoming of all-round intelligence.